deeptigoyal/Fine-tuning-LLMs-using-PEFT/README.md

 SFT (used here):
 Trains on labeled instruction–response data.
 Simple, stable, and cheap.

+Note: Faced Out of Memory (OOF) concerns after reducing batch size and clearing cache.

+The OOM issue persists because even with all your current reductions, 7B parameters + 4-bit QLoRA + sequence length 512 + batch size 1 is still too large for a 14–16GB GPU, especially since oading the full model onto GPU (device_map={"":0}).

+_device_map = {"": "cpu"}  # Base model stays in CPU
+model = AutoModelForCausalLM.from_pretrained(
+    model_name,
+    quantization_config=bnb_config,
+    device_map=device_map
+)

+# Load LoRA adapters to GPU when training
+trainer = SFTTrainer(
+    model=model,
+    train_dataset=dataset,
+    peft_config=peft_config,
+    formatting_func=formatting_func,
+    args=training_arguments,
+    device_map={"": 0},  # Only adapters on GPU
+)_

+This is how QLoRA is supposed to work: the base weights are frozen and mostly in CPU, only LoRA adapters are on GPU.

 RLHF (not used):
 Requires a reward model and preference data; optimizes behavior via reinforcement learning (e.g., PPO).
 More complex and costly.